Liam-Rand/Several-Snek/README.md

 <summary><h2>🗒️ Project Description</h2></summary>

 <br />
+Several Snek! is a remake of the classic Snake games that I did as a fun project!
+Along with your snake, called a snek in this game, all of the classic rules apply!
+You can't hit yourself or you die!
+Eating apples will increase the length of your snek by one!
+Along with these and depending on how you want to play, you can also enable/disable classic features such as map wrapping (where you go off one side of the map and appear on the opposite side) for a more or less challenging experience!

+<br /><br />Along with the classic snake experience, more fun features have been added!

-This project was created to familiarize myself with a multiplayer-focused game development architecture within the Unity game engine.
+<br /><br />This project was created to familiarize myself with a multiplayer-focused game development architecture within the Unity game engine.
 Some aspects of this project include:
   - Utilization of Unity's Lobby system and multiplayer services to allow games to be hosted and joined without the need to port forward.
   - Client Authoritative networking